On this page:

-- For generically named Topics, such as ‘Cases’ ‘Legislation’ ‘Articles’, apply subject based Labels to identify them quickly when creating/amending Newsletters;
+For generically named Topics, such as ‘Cases’ ‘Legislation’ ‘Articles’, apply subject-based Labels to identify them quickly when creating/amending Newsletters;

-- Make hot topics visible at a glance by applying a Label;
+Make hot topics visible at a glance by applying a Label;

-- Use them for information management or housekeeping purposes, such as ‘Under Review’, ‘Check with Recipient’, ‘Query Sources’, ‘Example Searches’ etc.
+Use them for information management or housekeeping purposes, such as ‘Under Review’, ‘Check with Recipient’, ‘Query Sources’, ‘Example Searches’ etc.

 Before going into the Label Manager and creating Labels, it is worth spending time thinking about how you want to use them.

 Note the Label icon.
-Wherever that appears on the Vable platform, you will know that Labels or label filters can be applied.
+Wherever that appears on the Vable platform, you will know that Labels or Label filters can be applied.

-Adding New Labels
+Creating New Labels

-The icons on the far right allow you to edit, delete, move or collapse/expand the Label ‘tree’ structure.
+The icons on the far right allow you to move, edit, delete, or collapse/expand the Label ‘tree’ structure.

 If you see a trash can icon anywhere on the Vable platform, you can delete (or detach in some instances) the item in question.
 You will be asked to confirm the Label deletion before it will be completed.

 The ability to move Labels or Sub-Label is useful.
 For instance when a news story/subject you are following in a Topic or Newsletter is no longer a ‘Hot Topic’, you can move the Sub-Label under it to another, more appropriate heading.